Ayoobf/HackRU-selection-script/README.md

 1. We aggregate the f24-points-syst data for each prize.
 1. Sum all buy-ins for each prize to give total sample size.
 1. Generate the wining ticket number between 0 and sample size.
 1. We iterate through the list of participants.
 For each participant, we add their buy-ins to a cumulative sum.
-When this cumulative sum exceeds our "winning ticket" number, we've found our winner.
+2. When this cumulative sum exceeds our "winning ticket" number, the last uer to exceed that wining ticket number is out winner.

 #### Complexity